-While it’s definitely cool to be getting new graphics cards like the GeForce RTX 2060, GTX 1660 Ti and the AMD Radeon 7, they’re still rather expensive and are out of the reach for many consumers who just want a capable inexpensive GPU.
+While it’s cool to be getting new graphics cards like the GeForce RTX 2060, GTX 1660 Ti and the AMD Radeon 7, they’re still rather expensive and are out of reach for many consumers who want a capable, inexpensive GPU.

-Now if you’re part of this crowd who want a cheap GPU, there are actually plenty of options you can go for including both new and used that can give you great performance at a decent price, so what specifically are these budget graphics cards and what do they offer for the price.
+Now if you’re part of this crowd who want a cheap GPU, there are plenty of options you can go for including both new and used that can give you excellent performance at a reasonable price, so what precisely are these budget graphics cards and what do they offer for the price.

 Click on the name of each product to find the updated price on Amazon.

 Many of you may be surprised that this card is on the list.
 This is an excellent card but with a price that’s a little bit outside what you can consider a budget range

 On the performance side of things, this is a great card; it packs a punch roughly equivalent to that of the GTX 1060 6GB while also being significantly cheaper.